Table of Contents

 Redragon K556 RGB

-If you’re looking for the best mechanical keyboard for typing on a budget, and you need a full-size board, look no further than the Redragon K556 RGB.
+If you need a full-size board, look no further than the Redragon K556 RGB.
 It comes in at a fraction of the price of some of its more popular brethren, yet offers most, if not all of the functionality they do.
 Interested?
 Read on.

 First things first, the aluminum base means that even though it’s budget-oriented, the K556 is stiff, sturdy and durable.
 It will last you a good while.
 So will the mechanical switches, which are meant to resemble Cherry MX Browns in the fact that they are tactile, yet silent.
 A great pick if you’re using them in a crowded office, for example.